 I paddled in the stream, letting the swirling water tell it's own tales around my ankles.

-Back in Howarth, we browsed in 'The Rose & Co Apothecary'.
+'The Rose & Co Apothecary'.
 I think all shops should look like this, don't you?

-Across the border to Lancashire again, we visited Wycoller.
+cross the border to Lancashire again, we visited Wycoller.
 A very small and very pretty village.
 Here the ruin of a hall stands which is believed to be the inspiration for 'Ferndean Manor' in Charlotte Bronte's novel Jane Eyre.

 I wonder what Christmas was like in this hall.
 On a snowy moonlit night, I wonder if you might catch the echoes of a tune?